 Transfer entropy is is the brainchild of Thomas Schreiber, Peter Grassberger, Andreas Kaiser and others.
 It makes a particular assumption of the form of the data (discrete-time series) and the method in which one quantifies dependence; It is based on the KL-divergence (a kind of information measure) between two stochastic processes.
 In the first model, you assume that the two processes are both Markov, but completely independent.
 In the second, you assume that that the two sequences are jointly Markov.
 The transfer entropy is the KL-divergence between the joint distribution of the next time step for each model.
 Intuitively, it tells us how much predictive power we have lost by assuming that the sequences are independent.

-One needs to make this concrete by plugging in specific assumptions on the form of the process; One such special type of Wiener-causality, Granger-causality is based on ARIMA time series.
-Barnett (BaBS09) shows that for the special case of your processes being a joinetly autoregressive linear model with Gaussian noise, it is the same as Granger causality.
+One needs to make this concrete by plugging in specific assumptions on the form of the process; One such special type of Wiener-causality, Granger-causality is based on linear vector ARIMA time series.
+Barnett (BaBS09) shows that for the special case of your processes being a jointly autoregressive linear model with Gaussian noise, it is the same as Granger causality.

 Or if your time series is a finite discrete random variable you can just use discrete Markov chains, as in LiPr10.
 Other models are possible, but I haven’t used any such.

 Why do we care about this model of causation?

 There is a famous data set from an ancient Santa Fe time series data analysis contest, of ECG and breath data.
 Transfer entropy has been to this to measure whether heart rate “t-causes” breath rate or vice versa.
 However, if you really which to know whether heart rate “causes” breath rate or breath rate “causes” heart rate, at least one experiment to work it out has been done many times: Stop either someone’s heart or breath for long enough, the other one will stop shortly after.
 Homework: What is the relationship between the model of causation implicit in this experiment and the one from the observational time series data?